Wondermall/Doppelganger/README.md

 </tr>
 </table>

-<sup>1</sup>: Good UX slowed down intentionally to demonstrate the awesomeness
+<sup>1</sup>: Slowed down intentionally to demonstrate the awesomeness

 ## Problems it solves